MiledKalbourji/CSCI401W/assignments/product_personas_stories/teacher.md

 **Comments**

-- All students who are absent will have a notification sent home.
+- All absent students will have a notification sent home.
 - Parents will have an opportunity to opt into these notifications.
 - Ensuring only parents receive student truancy notifications is being compliant with FERPA laws.